All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cost Range

 BPC-157 is among the more affordable peptide options, costing $100-180 monthly for standard dosing protocols.
-Quality varies significantly between suppliers, making pharmaceutical-grade sources essential for safety and efficacy.
+Quality varies significantly between suppliers, making pharmaceutical-grade sources important for safety and efficacy.
 The peptide's stability requires proper storage and handling to maintain potency.

 Pros and Cons